vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 2. and the king with nine, 029; 2. are 37 or 28 ( when Abhijit is added ) 589, 497 ; Arganeats against the theories of Biot, Weber and others that Indian' system of a. was borrowed from the Chinese, Babylonians or Arahs 71, 506-510; auspi- cious a. for marriage, acc. to Baud.
 Gg.
 Sātra 497n, 523; characteristics of persons born, on each of the 27 1. ace to Brhajjātaka 559-360; classi-, fied as punya ( beneficent) and' pāpa and male and female in Tai.
 Br., Upanipads and Br.
 S. 5245, 559: complete lists of D. in Tai.
 S., Tai.
 Br., Kathaka Sanh, Hait.
 Sat, and Atharra. reda 498; countries gorerned by . acc. to Br.
 8. 14th chap.
 14, 530; deemed parts (or limbs) of Time looked apod!
 As a Parıṣa 560-61; different 1. associated with eight kinds! of dvādasīs 119; different n.
 1 were called male in different! ages 525n; divided into three į classes viz, auspicious, ipaaspi. cions and Deatral 5440; enu merated from Krttikā to Bhara ni in Vedic literature, Vedānga jyotiṣa and Yāj.
 498; enume rated from dérins to Revati in works from 3rd or 4th century A. D. and in modern times 498; European equivalents of p. in Colebrooke, Bargess and Dikshit 498; fit for Agnya. dhana, acc. to Śst.
 Br.
 566; 1 n. from Bftlikā to Viśakbā are called Deva N. and from Anu ridha to Bharani, Yama 1.,

 505, 534; held to be temples in which gods reside 545-46; home to 272, from Afrini 336; information and legends about D in Vedic texts 507; Isti to 38 L. from Kritika to Bharapi 503; list of n. in Tedic Sat bits with name of deities, gender, number of stars in each 501-504; Magha and Mūla among 2 to be avoided by husband for sesaal inter corrse, 544n; Nakṣetresti in Tai, Br.
 (IIL, 1) dealt with, 505; names of Ding their seque ne deities fired from before the Tai. .
 509; Dames of, are mostly significant 509; 1. to be aroided in auspicious rites and particularly in marriage 615; only a few 2. mentioned in Old Testament and by ancient Greek writers like Homer and Hesiod 506; notes on 2. from Atharvana-nakṣat rakalpa and other works 499 500; pāpazakzatras m. by Kausikasātra 535; ploughing on Antrādhā 1. mentioned in Tai.
 Br.
 524; prejudice against star-gazers and astrologers in Vedic times 526–7; presiding deities of n. in Bp.
-8, Athar vaṇa-pakṣatrakalpa and Viṣnu. dharmottara differ slightly among themselves 4991; prime importance of in the basic Vedic rite of conseorating sacred fires 506; provinces of India governed by nine groups of .
+8, Athar vaṇa-pakṣatrakalpa and Viṣṇu. dharmottara differ slightly among themselves 4991; prime importance of in the basic Vedic rite of conseorating sacred fires 506; provinces of India governed by nine groups of .
 860; Paron vakyā and Yajya verses for each Nakṣatra iz Nakgatresti 505; Rgveda er

 18